 What Is Salicylic Acid?

-Before we get into the skin care benefits of salicylic acid, let’s discuss what salicylic acid is.
-According to the Food and Drug Administration (FDA), salicylic acid is a type of beta-hydroxy acid (BHA).
-In case you need a refresher, BHAs act as exfoliants, meaning they can help remove dead skin cells from the skin’s surface.
-Per the FDA, salicylic acid is the most commonly used BHA in skin care products.
+Furthermore, the Food and Drug Administration (FDA) states that salicylic acid is a type of beta hydroxy acid (BHA).
+In case you need a refresher, BHAs act as exfoliants, meaning they remove dead skin cells from the skin’s surface and unclog pores.
+Per the FDA, salicylic acid is the most commonly used BHA in topical skin care products.

-Also, it’s important to make note of the fact that you must take proper sun protection measures when you use skin care products formulated with BHAs like salicylic acid, as they can make your skin more sensitive to the sun.
-Apply a broad-spectrum sunscreen with an SPF of 30 or higher daily as directed, limit your amount of time in the sun (especially between 10 a.m. and 2 p.m., which are the sun’s peak hours), seek shade when you’re outside, and cover up exposed areas in long-sleeved shirts, pants, a broad-brimmed hat, and UV-blocking sunglasses.
+Also, it’s important to make note that you must take proper sun protection measures when you use skin care products formulated with BHAs like salicylic acid, as they can make your skin more sensitive to the sun.
+Apply a broad-spectrum sunscreen with an SPF of 30 or greater daily (we suggest L’Oréal Paris Bright Reveal Broad Spectrum SPF 50 Daily UV Lotion), limit your amount of time in the sun (especially between 10 a.m. and 2 p.m., which are the sun’s peak hours), seek shade when you’re outside, and cover up exposed areas in long-sleeved shirts, pants, a broad-brimmed hat and UV-blocking sunglasses.